rajeevranjancom/System_Design/README.md

 User interaction points
 Any other tools like a Message Queue, CDN, etc.

-# Walkthrough the design
+# Walkthrough the design:

 Once you have the whole diagram ready, go over the whole design, one use case at a time and explain your design to your interviewer at a very high level.
 Talk about why you have chosen a particular database here and why you have used a particular mode of communication like Sync/ Async etc. You can also get into an RPC vs HTTP kind of a conversation if you made a particular design choice.
 You should go over what kind of data replication strategy is being used in your databases, for example, would you use a Master-Slave or a Multi Master setup etc.

+# CAUTION:

-# CAUTION: Do not go into the details like APIs, DB Schema etc right away unless the interviewer asks for it.
+Do not go into the details like APIs, DB Schema etc right away unless the interviewer asks for it.
 Most people get lost in designing the APIs for just one system at this point and run out of time later on.
 Brownie Points: Most interviews do not have FRs and NFRs around analytics, but if your design covers that or leaves good enough scope for analytics, that elevates your solution a lot.

 # Implementation: